Rhetoric and Public Advocacy

 Natalie Fixmer-Oraiz joined the faculty after completing her Ph.D. in Communication Studies at the University of North Carolina at Chapel Hill in 2012, with a Graduate Certificate in Women’s Studies from Duke University.

-Natalie’s current book project, Homeland Maternity, examines contemporary struggles over reproductive health and motherhood in the context of homeland security culture.
+Natalie’s book project, Homeland Maternity: US Security Culture and the New Reproductive Regime (University of Illinois Press, forthcoming), examines contemporary struggles over reproductive health and motherhood in the context of homeland security culture.
 Taking a range of cultural sites and practices into account, her work queries the rhetorical dimensions of reproductive injustice and considers possibilities for transformation and redress.
 She has published articles on rhetoric and reproductive politics, the commercial surrogacy industry, and third-wave feminism, as well as book chapters on the public debates surrounding birth control and communication activism pedagogy.
 Her research appears in journals and edited volumes, including Communication and Critical/Cultural Studies, Women’s Studies in Communication, and Frontiers: A Journal of Women Studies.
+She serves on the editorial board of Quarterly Journal of Speech and Women’s Studies in Communication and is the co-author of the textbook Gendered Lives: Communication, Gender, and Culture with Julia T. Wood.

 David's scholarly interests include argumentation, rhetorical criticism and freedom of expression as applied to the study of legal and political discourse.
 His current research program involves the study of social controversies and oppositional argument and the revision of argumentation theory and practice to account for recent criticism and defense of practical reasoning.